 Closing Session | Friday, October 30, 2020 | Webex Teleconference

-In a perfect world, a county budget is driven by specific goals, however, establishing clear objectives, and more importantly, ensuring they reflect the community’s values can be difficult.
-In fact, establishing a budget policy and linking a county budget with clearly defined goals may even be a new concept to some elected officials.
-Local governments often face a fiscal crunch, demanding that county leaders to juggle budgeting requirements, the cost of services, and the return on the investment of citizens’ tax dollars.
+Ideally, the development of county budgets will be driven by specific policy goals.
+However, establishing clear policy objectives, and more importantly, ensuring that they reflect a community’s values can present a challenge.
+Furthermore, local governments often face a fiscal crunch, demanding that county leaders juggle budgeting requirements, the cost of services, and a return on investment of their citizens’ tax dollars.

-Understanding these difficulties, VACo and Virginia Tech have partnered to create a course to help county supervisors gain the knowledge and skills necessary to navigate the local budget process.
-During this class, we explore the legal basis of county operating budgets and capital improvement budgets.
-We delve into various forms of county budgeting including line item, program, performance, zero-based, and outcomes-based.
-We analyze local county budgets and search for unique features and successful methodologies that could be utilized by other localities.
-Participants examine the need for budget evaluation tools, performance controls, and the role of effectiveness and efficiency measures in the budgeting process.
+The purpose of this course then is to provide county supervisors with the knowledge and skills necessary to confidently navigate the budgeting process.
+Students will explore the legal basis of operating and capital improvement budgets, delving into line-item, program, performance, zero-based, and outcomes-based budgeting methods.
+Supervisors will also analyze local county budgets, searching for unique features and successful methodologies.
+Participants will then examine the need for evaluation tools, performance controls, and effectiveness and efficiency measures in the budgeting process.